-- Enroll in a minimum of 12 (undergraduate) or 9 (graduate) new credits each semester.
+Enroll as a full-time student.
+Enroll full-time in a minimum of 12 (undergraduate), 9 (graduate) or 6 (graduate with assistantship) credits each semester.
 If you plan to enroll in fewer credits due to special circumstances, you must first come to OISS to apply for a reduced course load.
-Classes that are audited or repeated are not included in the 12 or 9 credits necessary to satisfy Immigration and Naturalization Service (USCIS) requirements.
+Classes that are audited are not included in the full-time credits necessary to satisfy U.S. Citizenship and Immigration Services (USCIS) requirements.

-- Keep your I-20 up-to-date.
-If your I-20 is going to expire before you complete your program, apply for a program extension, or change your major a new I-20 is required before your document expires.
-Please complete and submit an I-20 Request Form at the OISS.
+Keep your I-20 up-to-date.
+If your I-20 is going to expire before you complete your program, apply for a program extension before your document expires.
+If you change your major, funding, or education level, a new I-20 is required.
+Please complete and submit the Student I-20/DS-2019 Request Form.

-- File a tax return yearly.
-OISS offers workshops in March to help you complete the forms.
-For more information about taxes, please refer to our tax page.
+File a tax return yearly.
+OISS offers workshops and labs in March and April to help you complete the forms.